alod83/data-science-java/README.md

 # Data Science in Java
 A collection of scripts for Data Science in Java

-* Classification in Comet and Java
+* Classification in Comet and Weka
+* Linear Regression in Weka